rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Much like installing any other software, setting up Hugo can present unexpected challenges.
 A few of the most typical issues are addressed here.

-#### Config file not found error
+#### Config File not Found Error

 Running the command to start the Hugo server from outside the Hugo directory will result in a Config file not found error.
 Change into the Hugo directory before attempting to start the Hugo server.

     Error: Unable to locate Config file.
 Perhaps you need to create a new site.
        Run `hugo help new` for details.
 (Config File "config" Not Found in "[/home/username]")

-#### Hugo server did not shutdown using CTRL+C
+#### Hugo Server did not Shutdown Using CTRL+C

 There are times when shutting down the server with Ctrl + C doesn't do the trick.
 This will be apparent the next time we attempt to start-up.
-The console will display something to the effect, "Web Server is available at http://localhost:12345.
+The console will display something to the effect, "Web Server is available at `http://localhost:12345`.
 Port 12345, in this example, is clearly not the desired port.

     ERROR 2017/12/30 12:18:30 port 1313 already in use, attempting to use an available port Started building sites ...